hearSmart/android-module-mhealthintegration/README.md

 ## Getting Started
 Note.
-A sample application using this library is provided in the 'sample' directory
+A sample application using this library is provided in the 'sample' directory Refer to the IntegrationViaIntentActivity for most common usage of mHealth integration.
+(Recommended)

+You may also refer to IntegrationViaFileActivity if your application is not able to receive intent data from external applications (Not recommended)

 ### Prerequisites
 1. Include the following in your app build.gradle file